 Maybe some churches do mention and encourage solitude and contemplation.
 But even in these settings, are these practices given the weight as, say, community?

 We are overcome with going and doing.
 But what type of people are becoming?
-Who we are, our integrity and our motives matter at least as much as what we do.
+Who we are matters as much as what we do.

 In general, introverts are more comfortable with uncertainty than extroverts.